anthonydibi/JsPsychExample/README.md

 ## Project Structure

-Most files in interest are found in `src`. `App.tsx` is the root of the app, and renders the `Experiment` component (although, this component does not actually *render* anything itself, it just calls JsPsych to render things).
+Most files of interest are found in `src`. `App.tsx` is the root of the app, and renders the `Experiment` component (although, this component does not actually *render* anything itself, it just calls JsPsych to render things).
 Experiment is where the timeline for the experiment is built.
 Also, an attempt is made to post a record to the REDCap API.
 Logic for the different sections of the experiment live in different files - for example, `Pretask.ts` holds the logic for generating the pretask stimuli.

 ## Running locally
 Prerequisites